 Another most popular event of religious origin is El Rocio, a traditional pilgimship to the village El Rocio in the province of Huelva, in May.
 This pilgrimship anyhow is not too solemn and serious.
 Follow the thousands who each year travel there and have yourself a ball.
 Other outstanding Fiesta are "Las Fallas de San José" in Valencia, in March, the city becomes the scenery of an enormous party with lots of good mood and fireworks.
 In San Sebastian during February, La Tamburrada takes place.
 Madrid has its Fiesta, "San Isidro", in May.

 Carnival is popular in all the country, the best is in Santa Cruz de Tenerife, but if you are at the peninsula, Cadiz and Sitges are the places to go.

 The festival of San Fermin is by far the best known event taking place in Pamplona.
 TV-spectators in all the world are surprised, impressed or shocked each year when they watch the spectacle of bulls running through the streets of the town and hundreds of young men, usually dressed in traditional white shirts and red belts, ahead of them.
-Taking this challenge frequently ends in blood and tears.
-Hemingway was deeply impressed by Pamplona's Sanfermines, as by the tradition of bullfighting in general, and reports on it in several of his books.
 The way through the town leads to the bullring, where in the evening of the same day are celebrated some of the most important bullfights of all the season, with the very best toreros.

 Although the Sanfermines of Pamplona are the best known